Computer-Programming-B/Tron/README.md

 + Added graphics for collisions
 + Add obstacles or a maze to make the game more challenging
 + A timer that increase the score the longer the player avoids crashing
++ Turbo mode and/or power ups to move the light cycle faster
++ Self driving mode where like a self driving car the light cycle automatically avoids obstacles
 + A two player game where one person uses the mouse and the other uses the keyboard
 + A computer opponent (or even multiple computer opponents for real craziness!)